Jersey College has solely offered nursing programs since 2004 and has graduated over 2,000 licensed professionals.

 Practicum experiences in this course may occur at acute settings, ambulatory care facilities, rehabilitative centers and/or through simulation activities in Jersey College’s learning laboratory.
 In addition, the practicum experience may occur in long-term care setting to allow students to demonstrate their leadership/management abilities and other skills learned throughout their program.

-This course focuses on transition into RN practice.
-Discussion topics include surviving the first year as a new RN, maintainingcompetence, moral dilemmas, medication error prevention, career advancement, writing a resume and the nurse’s role in research.
+This course focuses on preparing for licensure and transitioning into RN practice.
+Transition discussion topics include surviving the first year as a new RN, maintaining competence, moral dilemmas, medication error prevention, career employment and advancement.
 The course also includes a review of nursing licensure requirements and the NCLEX-RN examination.
-In addition students will evaluate themselves using RAM and develop a care plan and time management program to prepare for NCLEX.
-Emphasis in this course is on written and computerized testing, clinical reasoning and proficiency in nursing care skills.
+Emphasis in this course is on written and computerized testing, nursing management and leadership, and critical thinking and reasoning.

 This course is designed to assist the student to transition from LPN to RN education.
 Roy’s Adaptation Model (RAM) is presented as the framework for holistic nursing care.
 Students will determine the differences between the LPN and the RN roles in healthcare to assist with successful transition to the new role.
 The differences explored will include leadership and delegation roles and skills of the LPN and RN.
 The course also explores the socialization to the role of the professional nurse, legal and ethical issues, professional behavior, communication, interpersonal relationships, advocacy, lifelong learning in nursing and evidence-based practice and critical thinking frameworks/ tools.
 Study and test taking strategies are included in the course.
 Upon earning a grade of 75% or higher in this course 20 quarter credits will be awarded for prior learning associated with obtaining a student’s Practical Nursing license.